Dynamic Player Configuration

 If an MPC node has the public key for another MPC node configured statically in its configuration file, and it receives a request for an MPC session in which the same node is also dynamically configured, the MPC node will choose the public key from its static configuration and ignore the dynamic public key.

-Dynamic node configuration is useful for implementing MPC node multi-tenancy.
-Consider, for example, a a wallet provider that hosts one MPC node as a server.
-The wallet provider has a number of wallet users, and each user’s key should be secret shared between the user’s mobile device and the wallet provider, in order to obtain “split” custody.
+Dynamic player configuration is useful for implementing MPC player multi-tenancy.
+Consider, for example, the case with a wallet provider and a number of wallet users, where each user’s key should be secret shared between the user’s mobile device and the wallet provider, in order to obtain “split” custody.

-This can be achieved with the TSM, with dynamic node configuration, as in the following picture:
+This can be achieved with Builder Vault and dynamic player configuration, as in the following picture:

 To generate a signature using the key of User A, the wallet provider and User A’s mobile device first need to agree on the message to sign, and a session ID.
 To generate the signature, the wallet provider also needs to fetch the public key used for communicating securely with the instance of Node 1 that is running on User A’s mobile device.
 Then, to start the MPC signing session, Sign must be called on both the SDK on the Node 1 instance on User A’s mobile, and the SDK of Node 2.
 When calling Sign on the SDK controlling Node 2, the public key of User A must be dynamically provided.

-The number of mobile devices running an instance of Node 1 can be scaled up and down, dynamically, depending on the number of users.
+The number of mobile devices running a Player 1 MPC node can be scaled up and down, dynamically, depending on the number of users.
 The wallet provider just needs to maintain a mapping of users to the public keys used for communicating with the MPC node instance running on the user’s device.
 When running an MPC session with a particular user, the wallet provider must dynamically provide this key to the SDK.

-The MPC node multi-tenancy described here should not be confused with the kind of multi-tenancy that can be obtained by having different applications log into the TSM with different API keys.
+The MPC node multi-tenancy described here should not be confused with the kind of multi-tenancy that can be obtained by having different SDKs log into the TSM using different API keys.

 Code Example